at-cloud-pro/warehouse-app/README.md

 # Warehouse
-Portal providing documents preview and files sharing in AT Cloud Platform
+Portal providing documents preview and files sharing in AT Cloud Platform.

 ## Before you start